-Objective: Paper aims to acquaint the student about the basic features of Indian Constitution along with its institutional arrangements.
+Objective: Paper aims to acquaint the student about the basic features of Indian

-After the completion of this course, the students will be able to:
+Constitution along with its institutional arrangements.

-- GE-1 506.1 Understand the basic features of Indian Constitution. - GE-1 506.2 Comprehend the functioning of Union Legislature and Executive. - GE-1 506.3 Develop a deeper understanding of Executive and Legislature at state level. - GE-1 506.4 Understand the functioning of Indian Judiciary. - Note: The question paper will consist of nine questions.
+GE-1 506.1 Understand the basic features of Indian Constitution.

+GE-1 506.2 Comprehend the functioning of Union Legislature and Executive.

+GE-1 506.3 Develop a deeper understanding of Executive and Legislature at state level.

+GE-1 506.4 Understand the functioning of Indian Judiciary.

+Note: The question paper will consist of nine questions.
 The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 6 marks each) spread over the whole syllabus.
-The Candidate shall attempt four more questions selecting at least one from each Unit.
-Each question will carry 24 marks. - Unit-1Constitutional Foundations:Basic Features of the Indian Constitution, Preamble, Fundamental Rights, Directive Principles of State Policy. - Unit-2 Union Executive and Legislature: President, Prime Minister, Council of Ministers, Parliament. - Unit -3 State Executive and Legislature: Governor, Chief Minister, State Legislature. - Unit-4 Judiciary: Supreme Court, High Courts, Judicial Review, judicial Activism.
+The Candidate shall attempt four more questions selecting at least one from each

+Unit.
+Each question will carry 24 marks.

+Unit-1 Constitutional Foundations: Basic Features of the Indian Constitution,

+Preamble, Fundamental Rights, Directive Principles of State Policy.

+Unit-2 Union Executive and Legislature: President, Prime Minister, Council of

+Ministers, Parliament.

+Unit -3 State Executive and Legislature: Governor, Chief Minister, State Legislature.

+Unit- 4 Judiciary: Supreme Court, High Courts, Judicial Review, judicial Activism.